Anorgasmia (No Orgasms)

 Dysorgasmia / Painful Orgasms

 Dysorgasmia is defined as a painful orgasm, but without any prior pain during sexual intercourse.
 The pain is often a cramping sensation in the pelvis, buttock or abdomen.
 The duration of pain can last from seconds to minutes to several hours.

 If you feel you are not getting enough satisfaction in your sex life, the fully licensed physical therapists at Femina PT can help.
-Contact us here with any questions you may have, or go ahead and schedule an appointment here if you are ready to pay us a visit at one of our three Los Angeles area offices.
+Contact us here with any questions you may have, or if you are ready to visit us at one of our three Los Angeles area offices, go ahead and schedule an appointment here.